Last updated: Wednesday 22 July 2020

 The UK ELT sector is facing unprecedented challenges as a result of the Covid-19 pandemic.

-As the voice of the sector, we continue to call on the Government to unequivocally include the UK's ELT centres in the Business Rates Relief scheme.
+As the voice of the sector, we continue to call on the Government to include all of the UK's ELT centres in the Business Rates Relief scheme.
 Without this relief, many schools will be lost along with the jobs that they support and other benefits they bring to the UK.
 Please sign our petition:

 Mixed messages from government

 On Tuesday 17 March 2020, Chancellor Rishi Sunak announced that business rates relief would be applied to all businesses in UK's hospitality and leisure industries.
 However, many of the 400+ English language teaching centres across the UK are unable to access this relief due to an absurd and arbitrary interpretation of the scheme.

 A small but growing list of councils are offering the rates relief package to English UK members.